gohugoio/hugo/content/hosting-and-deployment/hosting-on-gitlab.md

 categories: [hosting and deployment]
 tags: [hosting,deployment,git,gitlab]
 authors: [Riku-Pekka Silvola]
-weight:
+weight: 50
 draft: false
 toc: true
-needsreview: true
+needsreview: false
 aliases: [/tutorials/hosting-on-gitlab/]
-notesforauthors:
 ---

-[GitLab](https://gitlab.com/) makes it incredibly easy to build, deploy, and host your Hugo website.
+[GitLab](https://gitlab.com/) makes it incredibly easy to build, deploy, and host your Hugo website via their free GitLab Pages service, which provides [native support for Hugo, as well as numerous other static site generators](https://gitlab.com/pages/hugo).

 ## Assumptions

 * Working familiarity with Git for version control
-* Completion of the [Quick Start][quickstart]
+* Completion of the Hugo [Quick Start][]
 * A [GitLab account](https://gitlab.com/users/sign_in)
 * A Hugo website on your local machine that you are ready to publish